mainprince/creator-docs/content/en-us/platform.md

         ]
       },
       {
-        title: "Creator Hub",
-        description: "Manage your creations, view analytics, track earnings, and connect with the community, all from your web browser.",
+        title: "Creator Hub","        description: "Manage your creations, view analytics, track earnings, and connect with the community, all from your web browser.",
         links: [
           { text: "Go to Creator Hub", href: "https://create.roblox.com/" },
           { text: "Learn more", href: "./creator-hub" }